ernw/hardening/web_application/wordpress/4.4.2/ERNW_Wordpress_Hardening.md

 1. Create a .htaccess file in the /wp-admin/ folder
 2. Insert the following lines including your static internal IP address into the .htaccess file:

-    order deny,allow
+> order deny,allow

-    deny from all
+> deny from all

-    allow from xx.xx.xx.xx // ( your static internal IP)
+> allow from xx.xx.xx.xx // ( your static internal IP)

 ## Hardening the PHP settings (Mandatory)
-The php.ini file configurates how the php environment might behave under certain circumstances.
+The php.ini file configures how the php environment might behave under certain circumstances.
-The following options are safe to be disabled in a production environment without breaking further functionality while improving the security posture of the Wordpress installation:   Mandatory
+The following options are safe to be disabled in a production environment without breaking further functionality while improving the security posture of the Wordpress installation:

 - display\_errors = Off
 - expose\_php = Off